Stephan Templ: Works

+Other books Templ has worked on include Prague, 20th Century Architecture, edited with Michal Kohout and Vladimír Šlapeta, and published by Springer in 1999.

 Controversy

 The book Unser Wien (Our Vienna) revealed long-held secrets about the Nazi era in Austria and helped to launch numerous restitution claims.
 In 2005 Templ himself became involved in a restitution case that developed into ten years of legal entanglements.

 In October 2015, Templ received a one-year sentence as punishment for having allegedly omitted the name of an estranged aunt from an application he made on behalf of his mother, Helene, an 80-year-old Holocaust survivor, for the return of property seized from their Jewish relatives in 1938.
 BBC News noted that critics suggested that the jailing might have been linked to the author’s criticism of the government's restitution record.

 At the end of 2015, Templ's legal team were given access to documents held by the Austrian state that proved that Templ had informed officials about his aunt's existence in 2003.